 Congress on the brink of major FAA oversight reform in wake of Boeing 737 MAX crashes

-Democrats and Republicans in U.S. House and Senate committees reached agreement in down-to-the wire negotiations last Sunday evening on a bill tailored to address the FAA's oversight failures in its original certification of the MAX.
+Democrats and Republicans in U.S. House and Senate committees reached agreement in down-to-the wire negotiations a week ago on a bill tailored to address the FAA's oversight failures in its original certification of the MAX.

 The legislation is expected to be incorporated into the massive $1.4 trillion omnibus spending bill that Congress must pass to avoid a government shutdown.
-That could be voted on as early as Sunday and would make passage into law all but certain.
+That bill, merged with the $900 billion COVID relief package agreed Sunday, could be voted on as early as Monday and would make passage into law all but certain.

 While the FAA would still delegate to Boeing a great deal of the certification work on future aircraft, new provisions aim to ensure the FAA's safety experts keep a closer eye on how that work proceeds and that Boeing's cost and schedule targets don't dominate decision making.